-If you're caught snapping a selfie at these locations, expect to be fined up to ₹1200!
+If you're caught snapping a selfie at these locations, expect to be fined up to Rs 1200!

 Let's become more sensible

-While no-selfie zones are on the rise and will act as deterrents to rising selfie deaths, the onus of behaving responsibly lies upon us.
-It is important to realise that risking our precious lives for one selfie that everyone will forget under a second is really not worth it.
+While no-selfie zones are on the rise to act as deterrents to rising selfie deaths, the onus of behaving responsibly lies upon us.
+It is important to realise that risking our precious lives for one selfie that everyone will forget soon enough is really not worth it.
 Along with keeping a check on ourselves, let's also make it a point to correct others who take unsafe steps to get the perfect shot.